COPD, or chronic obstructive pulmonary disease, is a set of progressive lung diseases such as emphysema, chronic bronchitis, and other lung diseases.

-Yoga is an excellent form of exercise for almost anyone with COPD.
-It is relatively low impact, and it can help to improve both emotional and physical health.
+Yoga is an excellent form of exercise for anyone with COPD.
+It is low-impact and can help to improve both your emotional and physical health.

-Many classes, including those offered for people with diagnosed health conditions, do not focus on the spiritual elements of yoga practice.
-However, if you feel you would benefit from the spiritual side of yoga, that’s okay too.
-The main thing is to find something that works for you.
+Many classes are offered for people with diagnosed health conditions.
+Most classes don’t focus on the spiritual elements of yoga practice.
+If you feel you would benefit from the spiritual side of yoga, that’s okay too.
+The main thing is to find a form of yoga that works for you.

-Yoga practice is made up of two essential parts.
-Physical postures, known as asanas, and breathing techniques, known as pranayamas.
+Yoga practice is made up of two essential parts: physical postures, known as asanas, and breathing techniques, known as pranayamas.
 Meditation and relaxation are also key parts of regular yoga practice.

-Breathing techniques are a vital part of yoga practice.
-They can help you to control your breathing and teach you how to use your lungs more fully, important practices for people with COPD.
-You perform breathing exercises as you hold the asanas and separately as stand-alone exercises.
+Breathing techniques, or pranayamas, help you control your breathing and teach you how to use your lungs more fully, important practices for people with COPD.
+You perform breathing exercises as you hold an asana, and separately as a standalone breathing practice.

-Yoga classes for people with COPD offer a modified form of yoga, so don’t worry that you will be expected to contort your body into a variety of complicated poses.
-They are created with the health needs of people with COPD in mind and should provide you with a gentle, easy and effective way to manage your health and emotional well-being.
+Yoga classes for people with COPD offer a modified form of yoga, so don’t worry that you’ll be expected to contort your body into a variety of complicated poses.
+They are created with the health needs of people with COPD in mind and should provide you with a gentle, easy, and effective way to manage your health and emotional well-being.

 Gentle stretching and bending exercises help to improve fitness and flexibility, while breathing exercises give you the tools to confidently manage any attacks of breathlessness.
-The techniques taught should also be easy enough so that they can also be practiced at home.
+The techniques you learn should also be easy enough so you can practice at home.

 An Easy Way to Exercise

-Yoga incorporates a series of mostly stationary exercises performed standing or sitting down.
-Asanas encourage flexibility while also building physical strength, which helps to increase exercise tolerance.
+Yoga incorporates a series of exercises performed standing or sitting, and mainly stationary.
+Asanas encourage flexibility while also building physical strength, which helps to increase your exercise tolerance.

 Enhanced Breathing Techniques

-Pranayama breathing techniques can help you to manage symptoms of breathlessness by strengthening the respiratory muscles.
+Pranayama breathing techniques can help you manage symptoms of breathlessness by strengthening your respiratory muscles.

 Yoga encourages deep relaxation through breathing and meditation techniques.
 This helps to relieve stress and tension.

 A yoga class for people with COPD provides a fun sociable activity, and it also gives you the opportunity to relate to others with your same condition.
-Also, spending time with other people on a regular basis can help to improve your overall mood and reduce feelings of isolation.
+Also, spending time with other people on a regular basis can help improve your overall mood and reduce feelings of isolation.

 An Aid to Help You Quit Smoking

-Always consult your health care provider to get the “all clear” before practicing any form of exercise.
-Check that the yoga teacher is fully qualified and that they understand the needs of people who have COPD completely.
+Always consult your healthcare provider to get clearance before practicing any form of exercise.
+Check that your yoga teacher is fully qualified and that they understand your needs as a person with COPD.

 Standing Mountain Pose

-This straightforward “standing tall” pose helps to open up the chest.
-Arms can be raised or left by the sides.
+This straightforward pose requires you to stand tall to open up your chest.
+Your arms can be raised. or left at your sides.

 Standing Back Bend

-This pose also helps to open up the muscles of the chest but needs to be practiced carefully to avoid muscle strain and breathlessness.
+This pose also helps to open up the muscles of your chest but needs to be practiced carefully to avoid muscle strain and breathlessness.